rumca-js/Django-link-archive/README.md

  - adding vote for a link
  - upvotes, or downvotes on comments
  - bans of other users you invited

+# Development

+Development is described by a separate README: [https://github.com/rumca-js/Django-link-archive/blob/main/README_development.md](https://github.com/rumca-js/Django-link-archive/blob/main/README_development.md).

+# Legal

+ - I do not endorse any link every link in the database.
+I may some links be important because of how bad the content is.
+I use irony often, therefore beware!
+ - Everyone has a right to be forgotten.
+If any link should be removed from a database please contact me
+ - I do not obtain any form of monetary recompensation from link, or data about it.
+The data link information were already provided by RSS sources.
+The RSS source is responsible for what they provide free of charge

 # Ending notes